wakedog/linux_scripts/README.md

 Resources

-To learn more about security hardening and relevant regulations, visit the following links:
+To learn more about security hardening and relevant regulations, visit the following sites:

     Defense Information Systems Agency (DISA)
     National Security Agency (NSA)